RathorChanchal1/code-with-tee-chungs/README.md

 ---

 ## 📧 Contact
-For any questions, you can reach out to me on [LinkedIn](https://linkedin.com/in/chanchal-rathor).
+For any questions, you can reach out to me on <a href="https://linkedin.com/in/chanchal-rathor" target="_blank" rel="noopener noreferrer">LinkedIn</a>.

 Happy Coding! 💻